-development.

-23/00044/OUT

-Land At, Horsbere Drive, Longford

-The application site now falls within Longford Parish, following a recent boundary change.
-The Parish Council was notified of the application and has made representations as set out in the Committee report.

-Seven additional representations have been received from members of the public.
-The additional comments reflect those previously raised and are summarised below:

-- Longford has enough housing already

-- Should be additional shop parking

-- Visually unattractive

-- GP surgery at capacity

-- The estate does not need more people and cars

-Should be a communal area according to masterplan

-- Risk of flooding

-- Would contribute to antisocial behaviour and is unwelcome next to school

-The recommendation remains a delegated permit as set out in the Committee report.

-22/01004/APP

-Parcel 2988, Downfield Lane, Twyning

-Paragraph 8.12 of the Committee report stated that amended boundary treatment details had been requested.
-An amended plan has now been submitted removing the proposed fencing where it would have been prominently visible in the public realm and replacing it with brick walling.
-Elevation details of the proposed boundary treatments to be used on the site have also been submitted and are considered acceptable.

-At Paragraph 8.23 the Committee report states that 67 individual trees are to be planted but the agent has confirmed that this should in fact have stated 89 individual trees.

-The recommendation is for approval as set out in the Committee report.
+5c23/00044/OUTLand At, Horsbere Drive, LongfordThe application site now falls within Longford Parish, following The application site now falls within Longford Parish, following boundary change.
+The Parish Council was notified of the applicatio made representations as set out in the Committee report.
+Seven additional representations have been received from mem the public.
+The additional comments reflect those previously ra are summarised below: - Longford has enough housing already - Should be additional shop parking - Visually unattractive - GP surgery at capacity - The estate does not need more people and cars - Should be a communal area according to masterplan - Risk of flooding - Would contribute to antisocial behaviour and is unwelcome next to school The recommendation remains a delegated permit as set out in the Committee report. he 5d 22/01004/APP Parcel 2988, Downfield Lane, Twyning Paragraph 8.12 of the Committee report stated that amended bound treatment details had been requested.
+An amended plan has now be submitted removing the proposed fencing where it would have been prominently visible in the public realm and replacing it with brick wall Elevation details of the proposed boundary treatments to be used on have also been submitted and are considered acceptable. een ing.
+At Paragraph 8.23 the Committee report states that 67 individual tree planted but the agent has confirmed that this should in fact have stat individual trees.
+The recommendation is for approval as set out in the Committee rep ort.